-There’s nothing more frustrating than encountering a WordPress error on your site.
-How to fix 6+ Common WordPress Errors?
-Let’s sort it out and see how you can get your website working again.
+There’s nothing more frustrating than encountering WordPress errors on your website.
+Looking for ways to fix them?
+Let’s sort it out and see how you can get your site working again.

-As stable as WordPress is most of the time, sometimes things happen and your site, or maybe just part of your site, stops working.
+As stable as WordPress is most of the time, sometimes things happen and your website – or maybe just a part of it stops working.

-Luckily, most WordPress sites experience the same types of errors, so it’s usually pretty easy to diagnose the most common WordPress errors.
+Luckily though, most WordPress sites experience the same types of errors, so it’s usually pretty easy to diagnose the most common errors.

-To help you out, we’ve created guides to fix many of the most common WordPress errors that you’re the most likely to encounter.
+We’ve created a guide to help you fix some of the most common WordPress errors that you’re most likely to encounter.

 Here are the specific issues that we’ll cover: